akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-product-supplier.md

 1. Select a product in the Product grid
 1. Look for the `Supplier` attributes
 1. Click on the dropdown
-1. Select the supplier name you want to
+1. Select the supplier name you want to add
 1. Click on `Save`